cgroza/GraffiTE/README.md

 `Nextflow`-specific parameters can be passed in addition to those presented above.
 These parameters can be distinguished by the use of a single `-`, such as `-resume`.
 See `Nextflow` documentation for more details.

 - `-resume`: if nothing is changed in the command line and the `/work` folder created by `Nextflow`, the pipeline will resume after the last chached process.
-- `-with-singularity`: if a local singularity image is used, this parameter will override the default image path given in `nextflow.config`.
+- `-with-singularity`: if a local apptainer image is used, this parameter will override the default image path given in `nextflow.config`.
 - `-with-report report.html`: for a Nextflow report on resource usage to help tune the CPU and memory parameters for your genome/species.

 ## Outputs